Deleh/spiderss/README.md

 # Articles older than max_age (days) will be deleted and not be added.
 max_age = 30

+# Postprocessing command of the articles.
+The article is written to stdin in HTML format and read from stdout.
+postprocessor = 'pandoc -f html -t markdown_strict-raw_html --reference-links --reference-location=document'

+# Fileending for the article files.
+fileending = 'md'

 # Date and time format as strftime to be included in the articles.
 datetime_format = '%d.%m.%Y %H:%M'